Autocust/ai-chat-widget/README.md

 - `data-position`: The position of the chat widget.
 - `data-cta-text`: The text for the call-to-action button in the chat widget.
 - `data-open-in-new-tab`: A boolean value to determine if URLs should open in a new tab (default is `true`).
+- `data-enable-utm`: Set to `true` to include UTM parameters in product URLs.
+Set to `false` to disable UTM parameters.
+Default is `true`.

 ### Supported Positions